ahmedelsharkawy99/Multi-mart-E-Commerce/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Firebase: A comprehensive platform for building web and mobile applications, providing authentication, storage, and database services.
-- Remix Icons: A collection of open-source icons for web projects.
 - React Router: A library for declarative routing in React applications.
 - Redux: A predictable state container for JavaScript apps.
 - Bootstrap: A popular CSS framework for building responsive and visually appealing websites.